Indochina Link Vietnam

 • Three M&A structures: share acquisition (most common), capital contribution, asset acquisition.

 • Share deals: buyer inherits all liabilities.
 Asset deals: buyer acquires clean assets.
-Structure determines risk.
+Structure heavily determines risk.

 • Capital gains tax (Decree 320/2025): foreign corporate sellers pay 2% on gross proceeds; Vietnamese corporates pay 20% on net gains.

-• Tax due diligence is non-negotiable for share deals — contingent liabilities transfer on closing.
+• Structuring an M&A deal blindly is dangerous — tax due diligence is absolutely non-negotiable because contingent liabilities transfer upon closing.

 M&A Structures Compared